 When the dental pulp becomes infected, the result is often excruciating pain.
 If the pulp is not removed, the tooth will eventually die and fall out.
 The only way to salvage the tooth is to remove the infected pulp and disinfect the root canal.
 This is accomplished by creating a hole in the crown of the tooth, through which the pulp is removed.
 After the root canal is thoroughly cleansed and disinfected, the pulp is replaced by a filler substance, and the remaining tooth structure is covered with a dental crown.

 What are the benefits of root canal therapy?

 Among other benefits, root canal therapy:

-- Stops tooth pain: After infected dental pulp is removed, there will be a dramatic reduction in tooth pain.
-Pain usually subsides altogether within a few days of root canal therapy.
+- Stops tooth pain: After the infected dental pulp is removed, there will be a dramatic reduction in tooth pain.
+The pain usually subsides altogether within a few days of root canal therapy.

 - Allows patients to preserve their natural teeth: The procedure allows for the preservation of the natural tooth, which is always preferable to extraction or loss.

 - Is painless: While the procedure has never been as bad as its reputation suggested, modern root canal therapy is an entirely pain-free procedure.

 - Results in a smile that is as beautiful as it is healthy: Modern dental crowns are custom-crafted to blend seamlessly into the smile.
 Patients emerge from root canal therapy with mouths that are fully restored in terms of form, function, and oral health.